gklrajan/WIDE-CAT/README.md

 - The main scripts are prefixed as Z01 and Z02.
 The folder also contains various other functions that the main scripts rely on.
 - Hexagonal ROI handling with flexible voxel sizing.
-- Cluster-based permutation analysis adapted from fMRI approach.
+- Cluster-based permutation analysis (an fMRI-like approach).

 ---